 Mail me at bd [dot] bridges [at] ulster [dot] ac [dot] uk if you are interested in these topics or have another relevant one to propose.
-See Ulster’s Doctoral College for more information about fees and scholarships, processes, deadlines, etc.
+See Ulster’s Doctoral College , or our own departmental webpage, for more information about fees and scholarships, processes, deadlines, etc.

 Research Students: